UMM-CSci-3601/intro-to-git/README.md

 If you have any problems here, definitely ask questions and get things working before you proceed; you don't want to merge broken code and mess things up for everyone else.

+We also have some simple JUnit tests that will confirm that all the lines in the output have the right form, and you should run the tests before you commit as another way of making sure that your work is "done done".
+To run the tests find `HellosTest` in the Project view in IDEA (in the `tests` folder), and right click on it.
+Choose `Run 'HellosTest'`, and IDEA will run all the JUnit tests it finds in that file, displaying the results in a new pane (probably along the bottom).
+You should get green checkmarks on the only test (`testLineStructure()`).
+If you get a red X, you should look at the error message and see if you can figure out why the test failed and how to fix it.
+If you get stuck there definitely ask a question!

 ### Commit and Push your branch to Github